Unipolar neuron

 A third morphological class, bipolar neurons, extend just one axon and dendritic process from the cell body.
 Examples of bipolar neurons include most invertebrate sensory neurons and bipolar cells of the vertebrate retina.

-Some vertebrate sensory neurons are classified as pseudo-unipolar.
-Pseudo-unipolar neurons initially develop as bipolar cells, but at some point the two processes that extend from the cell body fuse to form a single neurite.
-The axon then splits into two branches.
+Some vertebrate sensory neurons are classified as pseudounipolar.
+Pseudounipolar neurons initially develop as bipolar cells, but at some point the two processes that extend from the cell body fuse to form a single neurite.
+The pseudounipolar neuron's axon then splits into two branches.
 Sensory neurons with cell bodies in the dorsal root ganglia of the vertebrate spinal cord are pseudo-unipolar: one branch projects to the periphery (to sensory receptors in the skin, joints, and muscle), the other to the spinal cord.